 - Set-NetIPInterface -InterfaceIndex <6> -InterfaceMetric <4>

-Note: The adapter which has lower InterfaceMetric, gets more priority over higher.
+Note: The adapter with a lower InterfaceMetric, gets more priority over a higher one i.e. Windows 11 prioritize ethernet over wifi.

 3] Control Panel Method

 First of all, open Control Panel.
-You can search it in the Start Menu.
-Just type Control Panel in the search box.
-After that,
+You can search for it in the Start Menu—type Control Panel in the search box.

 - Click on Network and Internet